Large Language Models Are Human-Like Internally: Limitations

 \section{Limitations}

 The experiments can be extended to more types of human measures, such as first fixation time, go-past reading time, eye regressions, total fixation time, EEG data other than the N400 potential~\cite{Federmeier2007-qg} as well as FMRI data~\cite{Shain2021-yk}.
 As a first step, we have begun with the measures of SPR, FPGD, N400, and MAZE, as they are typically used in cognitive modeling.
+We also conducted an exploratory analysis with other human measures (e.g., P600, second-pass gaze duration) on the UCL corpus (Table~\ref{tbl:results_other_variables} in Appendix).
+For such an extended scope, we cannot confirm the implied relationship between fast–slow human responses and early–late LM layers, and our findings appear to hold primarily for commonly-analyzed human measures of SPR, FPGD, N400, and MAZE.
+It is also a critical question in psycholinguistics whether the distinction between ``fast'' (gaze durations) and ``slow'' (N400) human measures adopted in this study is truly related to some cognitive costs or the time indeed humans took to process the word.
+Especially for EEG, the delay may perhaps be just due to technical properties regarding the temporal resolutions.